angasan/angasan/README.md

 # Hola, mundo.
 It's Ángela!

-#### I'm a Biomedical Engineer specialising in Data Science with 3 years of experience in Python and one year of experience implementing Deep Learning solutions in the medical imaging field.
+#### I'm a Biomedical Engineer specialising in Data Science with three years of experience in Python and one year of experience implementing Deep Learning solutions in the medical imaging field.

 Get to know me:

 - 🔍 I'm looking for a position in the healthcare industry where I can put my skill set to use to create a healthier world.
 - 📚 I recently finished a Data Science Bootcamp at Spiced Academy.
 Here I learnt how to write more professional and efficient code and how to put my knowledge into action.
 - 🤓 I always had a deep interest in the medical field.
-Consequently, my love for technology, programming and innovation made me pursue a degree where I could use my engineering mind to make new advancements in it.
+Consequently, my love for technology, programming and innovation made me pursue a degree where I could use my engineering mind to make new advancements in medicine.
 - 🌍 I love discovering the world and learning from different cultures.
 My first international experience was in Perth, Australia, followed by my year abroad at the University of Wisconsin - Madison, USA, and now my journey to learn German in Berlin, Germany.

 <p>&nbsp;</p>